-Using the EPRI (2017) guidance for ASD investigations, the conclusions that are based on the lines of evidence presented and discussed within Sections 3 and 4 indicate that groundwater in the vicinity of the BSFAP is not being impacted by CCR constituents from the BSFAP.
-The elevated beryllium, cobalt, and lithium concentrations that triggered the ASD investigation are due to the oxidation of coal seams that have been intersected by well location MW-1603.
-This is supported by the visual evidence during the logging of core characteristics at this location (refer to EHS Support, 2019a), the low pH reported in groundwater, and the subsequent likely dissolution and mobility of metalliferous species (beryllium, cobalt, and lithium) by the elevated acidity.
+Using the EPRI (2017) guidance for ASD investigations, the conclusions based on the lines of evidence presented and discussed within Sections 3 and 4 indicate that groundwater in the vicinity of the BSFAP is not being impacted by CCR constituents from the BSFAP.
+The elevated beryllium, cobalt, and lithium concentrations that triggered the ASD investigation are due to the oxidation of sulfide minerals present in coal seams that have been intersected by well MW-1603, including organic material within the screened interval that is identified as having "a slight coaly texture."
+This is supported by the visual evidence recorded during the logging of the core from this location (refer to EHS Support, 2019a), the low pH reported in groundwater, and the subsequent mobilization and leaching of trace metals (beryllium, cobalt, and lithium) into groundwater by the elevated acidity.

-In addition, radium 226/228 concentrations have been reported in MW-1603 at an SSL in the August 2019 groundwater monitoring data.
-Radium isotopes are naturally occurring radioactive materials (NORMs) found in coal measures as decay products of uranium.
-Therefore, the presence of radium 226/228 is likely due to the oxidation of coal seams that have been intersected by well location MW-1603.
-As a result of the installation, screening, and extraction of groundwater from MW-1603, radium 226/228 is now likely to be a technologically enhanced NORM.
+Consistent with the August 2019 sampling event, radium 226/228 concentrations have been reported in MW-1603 as an SSL in the March 2020 and June 2020 groundwater monitoring statistics.
+Radium isotopes are naturally occurring radioactive materials (NORMs) found in coal, measured as decay products of uranium.
+Therefore, the presence of radium 226/228 is likely due to elevated uranium in the coal seams that have been intersected at well location MW-1603.
+As a result of the installation, screening, and extraction of groundwater from MW-1603, radium 226/228 may now be considered a technologically enhanced NORM.

 The elevated pH in the BSFAP water and the corresponding lower concentrations of minor ions in the BSFAP also support the unlikely influence of the BSFAP on groundwater.
-Therefore, it is concluded that the elevated signatures of beryllium, cobalt, lithium, and radium 226/228 in MW-1603 noted in the August 2019 groundwater monitoring data are related to the dissolution of naturally-occurring coal seam-derived constituents within the shale layers of the Breathitt Group, as supported by the discussion of local and regional geology in Section 2.1 and EHS Support (2019a).
+Therefore, it is concluded that the elevated signatures of beryllium, cobalt, lithium, and radium 226/228 in MW-1603, as noted in the March 2020 and June 2020 groundwater monitoring data, are related to the dissolution of naturally occurring coal seam-derived constituents within the shale layers of the Breathitt Group, as supported by the discussion of local and regional geology in Section 2.1 and EHS Support (2019a).